top of page

 1. Develop a Pre-Performance Routine

 A consistent pre-performance routine helps you prepare mentally and physically for competition.
-When you follow a routine, you create a sense of familiarity and control, reducing anxiety and boosting confidence.
+Following a routine fosters familiarity and control, reducing performance anxiety and boosting confidence.

 How to Start:

-Example: Many elite athletes, like Serena Williams, have specific rituals they perform before matches to feel grounded and ready.
+Example: Many elite athletes, like Serena Williams, perform specific rituals before matches to feel grounded and ready.

 2. Practice Neutral Self-Talk

-What you say to yourself impacts how you feel and perform.
-Instead of overly positive or negative language, aim for neutral, constructive self-talk that focuses on facts and actions.
+What you say to yourself has a direct impact on how you feel and perform.
+Instead of using overly positive or negative language, aim for neutral, constructive self-talk that focuses on facts and actions.

 Tips for Neutral Self-Talk:

-Replace self-criticism with observations.
-For example, change "I’m going to fail" to "I’ve prepared for this moment and will do my best."
+• Replace self-criticism with observations.
+Change "I’m going to fail" to "I’ve prepared for this moment and will do my best."

-Use cues like "Stay steady," "Breathe and focus," or "One step at a time" to stay grounded during practice and competition.
+• Use cues like "Stay steady," "Breathe and focus," or "One step at a time" during practice and competition.

-Pro Tip: Jot down a few neutral phrases that resonate with you and revisit them when needed to reinforce a balanced mindset.
+Pro Tip: Jot down a few neutral phrases that resonate with you.
+Revisit them when needed to reinforce a balanced mindset.

 3. Visualize Success

-Visualization is a powerful mental tool where you imagine yourself succeeding in specific scenarios.
+Mental rehearsal is a powerful mental tool.
+You can imagine yourself succeeding in specific scenarios.
 By mentally rehearsing your performance, you can boost confidence and reduce pre-competition nerves.

 Steps to Visualize Effectively:

-Example: Olympic skier Lindsey Vonn often used visualization to mentally ski each course before racing, helping her anticipate challenges and perform confidently.
+Example: Olympic skier Lindsey Vonn often used visualization to mentally ski each course before racing.
+This method helped her anticipate challenges and perform confidently.

 4. Set Goals with the MTO Method

-The MTO (Minimum, Target, Outrageous) method is a dynamic way to set goals that account for different levels of achievement and keep you motivated.
+The MTO (Minimum, Target, Outrageous) method is a dynamic way to set goals that account for different levels of achievement, keeping you motivated.

 How to Use the MTO Method:

-Minimum Goal: Define the baseline outcome you’re confident you can achieve.
-Example: "Run 3 miles without stopping."
+• Minimum Goal: Define the baseline outcome you’re confident you can achieve.
+For example, "Run 3 miles without stopping."

-Target Goal: Identify a realistic yet challenging goal.
-Example: "Run 5 miles in under 40 minutes."
+• Target Goal: Identify a realistic yet challenging goal.
+For instance, "Run 5 miles in under 40 minutes."

-Outrageous Goal: Set a stretch goal that pushes your limits.
-Example: "Run 7 miles at a consistent pace."
+• Outrageous Goal: Set a stretch goal that pushes your limits.
+An example could be, "Run 7 miles at a consistent pace."

-Pro Tip: Regularly review and adjust your goals based on progress, and celebrate reaching any level of achievement to boost confidence.
+Pro Tip: Regularly review and adjust your goals based on your progress.
+Celebrate reaching any level of achievement to boost your confidence.

 5. Learn from Setbacks

-Every athlete faces setbacks, but how you respond to them can shape your confidence.
+Every athlete faces setbacks.
+However, how you respond to them shapes your confidence.
 Treat challenges and failures as opportunities to grow and improve.

 Strategies for Learning from Setbacks:

-Focus on effort and improvement rather than the outcome.
+• Focus on effort and your improvement rather than solely the outcome.

-Mindset Shift: Instead of viewing mistakes as failures, see them as learning opportunities that are stepping stones toward mastery.
+Mindset Shift: Instead of viewing mistakes as failures, see them as learning opportunities that serve as stepping stones toward mastery.

 Final Thoughts